droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 end
 ~~~

-This plugin does nothing except registering itself to Droonga.
+This plugin does nothing except registering itself to the Droonga Engine.

  * The `sample-logger` is the name of the plugin itself.
 You'll use it in your `catalog.json`, to activate the plugin.
  * As the example above, you must define your plugin as a module.